redstone98/Redstone_Project/README.md

 **Last Update: 08/07/24**

- **\[Open for Graduate Student potition of Post\-Bacc\]**
+ **\[Open for Graduate Research Assistant Postition or Post\-Bacc Position\]**

--  I'm graduating UT Austin Aerospace Engineering in December 2024, applying for Graduate Program starting for Fall 2025
+-  I'm graduating UT Austin Aerospace Engineering in December 2024, applying for Graduate Programs starting from Fall 2025
 -  If you are interested in this project and finding aerospace engineer, please contact me to this email: redstone@utexas.edu